-No matter what tone of writing was in place at the time, Fate/hollow ataraxia excels in creating excellent scenes that are interesting and enjoyable.
+No matter what tone Fate/hollow ataraxia utilizes, it excels in creating excellent scenes that are interesting and enjoyable.
 It has a high quality of writing that is consistent throughout, with almost every scene helping to develop characters, have interesting character interactions or just be flat out enjoyable to the reader.
 These scenes, which range from a simple things like eating food, to epic fights, is something that really make the story great and help the enjoyment of the game.
 Even though a good majority of characters already have a great deal of development due to Fate/stay night being way longer than it needed, the extra development is appreciated and the development with the new characters like Caren and Avenger was absolutely great.

 Due to Fate/hollow ataraxia's interesting way of plot progression, this creates an interesting means of gameplay.
 It creates a semi-linear plot, with the main plot being broke into chapters and told in a straight line, but for all the side stories, it's very open: you can do most of the events in any order you feel like.
 You switch between the perspectives of Bazett and Shirou; at the beginning of each chapter you have the kinetic novel-like Bazett segments, then you play with Shirou for the rest of it.
 When you are playing Shirou, it's 4 days, each day broken up into 4 segments (morning, noon, afternoon, night) in which you see one event.
 Each character represents an event and when there's an event you haven't seen, there's either a NEW or ! that pops up.
 All ! events are for the story, while the NEW ones are just things on the side.
 The big kicker to the gameplay?
 Saves act as quick-saves and you can't make a ton of them, and you have to continue where you were at.